Multiplicity of positive solutions for mixed local-nonlocal singular critical problems: Preliminaries

+Since we are interested in \emph{weak solutions} of problem \eqref{eq:Problem}$_{\lambda}$, we recall some basic facts concerning the \emph{Weak Theory} of $(-\Delta)^s$.
 To begin with we recall that, if $\mathcal{O}\subseteq\R^n$ is an arbitrary open set, the {fractional Laplacian} $(-\Delta)^s$ is related (essentially via the Euler-Lagrange equation) to the \emph{fractional Sobolev space} $H^s(\Oo)$, which is defined as follows:

 While we refer to \cite{LeoniFract} for a thorough introduction on fractional Sobolev spaces, here we list the few basic properties of $H^s(\Oo)$ we will exploit in this paper. \begin{itemize} \item[a)] $H^s(\Oo)$ is a real Hilbert space, with the scalar product